-Figure 2-1: What you type appears both in the current cell and on the Formula bar.
-To complete your cell entry and, at the same time, get Excel out of Enter mode and back into Ready mode, you can click the Enter box on the Formula bar, press the Enter key, or press one of the arrow keys $(\downarrow, \uparrow, \rightarrow, \text{ or } \leftarrow)$ to move to another cell.
-You can also press the Tab or Shift+Tab keys to complete a cell entry.
+To complete your cell entry and, at the same time, get Excel out of Enter mode and back into Ready mode, you can click the Enter button on the Formula bar, press the Enter key, or press one of the arrow keys $(\downarrow,\uparrow,\to)$, or \leftarrow) to move to another cell.
+You can also press the Tab key or Shift+Tab keys to complete a cell entry.